- Sales Tax Permit & Business License Guide

 Browse state-by-state guides for sales tax permits, seller’s permits, resale certificates, and tax ID numbers.

-Registered Agent Explained: What It Is and Why It Matters What a Registered Agent Is A registered agent is a person or company designated to receive official government and legal documents on behalf of a business entity.
-This role is required for most formal business structures, including corporations and LLCs, and is tied to a
+What Is a Registered Agent and Why Do You Need One?
+What a Registered Agent Is A registered agent is a person or company designated to receive official legal and government documents on behalf of a business.
+Most states require every corporation, LLC, and other registered entity to maintain a registered agent in the state

 Browse state-by-state guides for sales tax permits, seller’s permits, resale certificates, and tax ID numbers.